fntneves/laravel-transactional-events/README.md

 The transactional layer is enabled by default for the events placed under the `App\Events` namespace.

 However, the easiest way to enable transactional behavior on your events is to implement the contract `Neves\Events\Contracts\TransactionalEvent`.<br/>
-*Note that events that implement it will become transactional even when excluded in config.*
+*Note that events that implement it will behave as transactional events even when excluded in config.*

 ```php
 namespace App\Events;